tiny-express/native/README.md

 - Provide rich Java standard packages for productivity & maintainability
 - Zero memory leak via automatic storage and avoid NullPointerException

-Of course, C++ has weakness about runtime and reflection so some concepts are ignored includes Interface, Annotation.
+Of course, C++ has limitation about runtime so some concepts are ignored includes Interface, Annotation, Reflection.

 This project is also useful for new developers in practical programming.